TetrisKid48/WikiScrapeGui/README.md

 # Usage
 **Note: This has only been tested on Windows 10 with Python 3.9.2.**
-Download and extract the zip file of the repository.
+Download and extract the zip file of this repository.
 Type this into the command prompt to install the needed libraries:
 `pip install wikipedia pysimplegui`
 Run `wikiscrapegui.py`